WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 ## Description
 This Kata is set up initially to stretch your skills by working with [React Hooks](https://reactjs.org/docs/hooks-intro.html), [GraphQL](https://graphql.org/), and [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment).

-### Make this Kata what you want
+### Make this Kata what _you_ want
+- You don't have to use what's out of the box here
   - If you prefer something other than GraphQL, well you forked it, test drive a REST service instead!
   - *you can still use [supertest](https://github.com/visionmedia/supertest) to drive outside tests for REST or other APIs*

 ### Roadmap
 - Check out the [TODOs](https://github.com/dschinkel/reactjs-fullstack-tdd-kata/projects/1)